damianhakert/damianhakert.github.io/source/jobs/production-lead/index.html.md

 * Provides necessary infrastructure (e.g. servers, databases, etc.) for company
 * Coordinates with the team and product managers about plan for the work in the upcoming week
 * Delivers input on promotions, function changes, demotions and firings in consultation with the CEO, CTO, and VP of Engineering
-* Is the guardian of configuration parity between GitLab.com and on premises installations.
+* Is the guardian of configuration parity between GitLab.com and on premises installations

 ## Why Parity?